deniz0zn/JBC090-Interim-Assignment/README.md

 ### Research Question
-ow can stylometry and NLP techniques be combined to develop robust, interpretable, and fair models for Reddit author profiling, specifically to predict a user’s generation based on their political views, while evaluating the explanatory power of political views in generation prediction?
+How can stylometry and NLP techniques be combined to develop robust, interpretable, and fair models for Reddit author profiling, specifically to predict a user’s generation based on their political views, while evaluating the explanatory power of political views in generation prediction?

 # Overview